 Maintenance of the streetscape elements shall be at the sole responsibility of the adjacent property owner or it's identified business improvement district.
-The Colorado Springs South Nevada Urban Renewal District (SNURD) will provide oversight for the level of care and maintenance of the improvement areas.
-They will have the authority to require major repairs and additional maintenance for subject properties.
-The improvement work will be subject to reimbursement under the development agreement.
+The City of Colorado Springs Code Enforcement will provide oversight for the level of care and maintenance of the improvement areas.
+The maintenance responsibilities will include trash removal, irrigation repair/maintenance, landscape care and replacement, damaged hardscape and lighting repair.